Stefka92/periwinkle-pilates/README.md

 - A table containing the 3 day schedule made up of H2 Headings and unordered list items.

 The Sign up page contains
+- A background image of a sunset at the beach.
 - A form which consists of text input, email, date and number which are all required so you cannot submit the form if these fields are not complete.

+Thank you Page
+ - A background image of the Sea.
+-  A brief Thank you message to let you know you have Signed up.
+- A button that takes you back to the home page.

 The color palate changes when viewed on mobile and tablet devices as the font was not clear on smaller devices.